kapilpipaliya/ok_web_components/README.md

 `npm link` in this project root directory

-`npm link ok-web-components` in desired project root directory where you want to use this library
+`npm link ok_web_components` in desired project root directory where you want to use this library

 Todo: